 Posted by Nick Day on 21 Jun 2012

-The next initiative by HM Revenue & Customs (HMRC) to catch compliance failures will target the higher-rate taxpayers who should pay tax at 40% or 50% and who are required to complete a Self Assessment Tax Return for 2009/10 or earlier, but have not yet done so.
+The Tax Return Initiative by HM Revenue & Customs (HMRC) will catch compliance failures, targeting the higher-rate taxpayers who should pay tax at 40% or 50% and who are required to complete a Self Assessment Tax Return for 2009/10 or earlier, but have not yet done so.

 This is all part of the current activity at HMRC as they aim to tackle perceived failures to submit completed Tax Returns.
 This campaign will provide a limited time opportunity to encourage those who want to get their tax affairs up to date to come forward.